Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 All staff have basic level 1 safeguarding training, pastoral staff and the core leadership team have level 2 training and 3 members of staff have designated safeguarding lead training.
 All pastoral staff and 3 members of core leadership are Team Teach trained to support children in dealing with and working through difficult situations.
 All pastoral staff are trained in early help.
 All staff have received basic LBGT and Prevent training.

 All Teaching Assistants are qualified at Level 2 or higher in supporting young people in Education.
 3 teaching assistants have recently commenced a Level 3, Supporting Teaching and Learning in Schools training programme and all teaching assistants are taking part in the “Outstanding Teaching Assistant Programme”.
 This academic year every teaching assistant has chosen an area of SEND in which to develop their knowledge and skills, they will then become an Academy Champion in this area.
-Additionally, further training has been delivered on reading, spelling, phonic, handwriting programmes, Relax to Learn, Talking Partners, Social Stories, and supporting students who have English as an Additional language.
+Additionally, further training has been delivered on reading, spelling, phonic, handwriting programmes, Relax to Learn, Talking Partners, Social Stories, and supporting pupils who have English as an Additional language.

-The SENCO, Inclusion Co-ordinator and TESS offer regular training to staff on special educational needs and behaviour, which supports the learning and development of children with additional needs.
+The SENDco, Inclusion Co-ordinator and TESS offer regular training to staff on special educational needs and behaviour, which supports the learning and development of children with additional needs.
 Teaching Assistants are invited to attend all training.
 Training is sought when necessary from specialist agencies both locally and nationally.

 Dean Trust Wigan is fully inclusive and all pupils are encouraged to take part in all activities both within and outside of school.
 The school has in place all statutory risk assessments, based upon Wigan Council model risk assessments and guidance adapted to the circumstances of the school.
 These include risk assessments associated with premises and grounds, subject specific, individual pupils.
 Where necessary, extra support will be provided to ensure that full participation for children with SEND is viable.
 Parents/carers are fully informed of the trips and activities open to every child and also all of the before school and extra curriculum activities available.
 First aid equipment and children’s medicines are taken on every trip or visit outside of the school.
 For the purpose of reward trips criteria is differentiated for pupils who have been identified as having special educational needs.